moka-guys/mokabed/LiveBedfiles/Pan5192_LogFile.md

 ## Creating Exomedepth BED file
 This BED file is used to do read count step of exome depth for CNV analysis of VCP3.

-Create a copy of Pan5192data.bed to make changes cp Pan5192data.bed Pan5192_capture.bed
+1. Create a copy of Pan5192data.bed to make changes cp Pan5192data.bed Pan5192_capture.bed

+2. Replace Entrez IDs with gene symbols Open Pan5192_capture.bed in Excel, first split the GeneAccession column on semi colon and create a column concatenating EntrezID;GeneSymbol.
+Excel saves file as a csv, so open file in VS code and replace "," with a tab This helps visualise changes during code review